jakoss/SoundFingerprinting.Extensions.LMDB/README.md

 Database adapter for SoundFingerprinting algorithm using LMDB database.
 It's fast, it's persistent and safe from data violation.

+# **Beware** that this adapter supports only audio fingerprints storage.
+It should be possible to implement video storage as well, but i do not have time to proceed with that functionality.
+Library is open for contributions

 ## Usage

 To get library simply install it from [Nuget](https://www.nuget.org/packages/SoundFingerprinting.Extensions.LMDB):